Louis Gonzalez (SFGI08) Circumnavigates the Globe in Round-the-World Sailing Race

 For a moment, Gonzalez considered getting off the ship in South Africa and ending his trip early to grieve with other loved ones.
 He pushed through, though, realizing he couldn’t quit.
 Quitting at that moment, for him, would have been a betrayal not only of himself but of the person he had lost, whom he knew had wanted him to finish the journey.

 Gonzalez and his peers have supported each other through highs and lows at sea.
 “Your crew becomes your family,” Gonzalez says.
 “When marriages break down at sea, when people die, and you can’t go home, when things happen, you turn to each other.
-You cry with each other in the cell locker; you laugh with each other.
+You cry with each other in the sail locker; you laugh with each other.
 You celebrate each other’s birthdays.”

 Birthdays are especially important, Gonzalez notes, because by dint of participating in the Clipper Round the World, each crew member takes a 50/50 gamble and risks life-or-death situations: “We pray that our tethers hold, we don’t fall in.”